 - Maintain the Poka yoke

 Identifying the defects and the source of defects is very essential to implement Poka yoke.
-Once source of defects are found , all stakeholder should sit and discuss on a potential poke yoke method to stop the defect.
+Once the source of defects are found, all stakeholder should sit and discuss on a potential poke yoke method to stop the defect.
 Once a Poka yoke device or method is implemented, there should be a dedicated team to monitor the effectiveness of Poka yoke.

 Creating a Poka yoke is different for different defects.
-Some company use their standard method to find a defect and implement a poke yoke.
-Although the Poka yoke philosophy is same but the implementation methods are different from company to company.
+Some company uses their standard method to find a defect and implement a poke yoke.
+Although the Poka yoke philosophy is the same the implementation methods are different from company to company.